dfinity/interface-spec/spec/index.md

 -   `module_hash`: the SHA-256 hash of the currently installed canister module (or `null` if the canister is empty).

 -   `controllers`: the current set of canister controllers.
+The order of returned controllers may vary depending on the implementation.

 ### IC method `stop_canister` {#ic-stop_canister}